mjordan/islandora_bagit_complex/README.md

 ## Usage

-This module has no user interface.
-If enabled, when a user creates a Bag for a complex object (compound, book, or newspaper), this module will automaticall generate Bags for the object's descendents using the configuration parameters defined for the Islandora BagIt module.
+This module has no user interface; instead, it changes the default behavior of the Islandora BagIt module.
+If enabled, when a user creates a Bag for a complex object (compound, book, or newspaper, or newspaper issue), this module will automaticall generate Bags for the object's descendents using the configuration parameters defined for the Islandora BagIt module.

+Please note the following important points:

+* This module does not apply to collections, since the Islandora BagIt module already handles them.
-> Note: Because this module can result in very long execution times when creating Bags, you should avoid creating Bags from within Drupal's user interface.
+* Because this module can result in very long execution times when creating Bags, you should avoid creating Bags from within Drupal's user interface.
 Creating a Bag for a newspaper, for example, will almost certainly time out if initiated from within the newspaper object's Manage tab.
 If you enable this module, only create Bags using the Drush command.
+* You should enable the 'plugin_object_ds_basic' plugin so that each object's RELS-EXT datastream is included in its Bag.
+This datastream contains child-parent relationship data that will be necessary to associate an object with its parent, book, newspaper, or newspaper issue.

 ## Maintainer